 Creigal snorted.
 "There's too much to know.
 We take a risk no matter what we do."

 "Then it is truly an adventure," Carringten smiled.
 "And if Baet does not return, which way shall we go?"

-"Or so it seems," Creigal spit.
-"That is an apt description of all politics, my friend."
+"Or so it seems," Creigal nodded.
+"That, my friend, is an apt description of all politics."

-"One that has kept you alive for a long time," Carringten smiled.
+"One that has kept you alive for quite some time," Carringten smiled.
 "Gred duReb is still unsure of where you stand."